Business & Enterprise

 We ask everyone intending to work in this space to first contact us so that we can continue to learn together.

-Practitioners who can facilitate Doughnut workshops
+Practitioners who can work with businesses on Doughnut Economics

 Join the DEAL Community!